 Private Eric Haydon was discharged in February 1919 unscathed physically by enemy action with a total of four years and 20 days service.

-Perhaps now I should include his poem in my tours as an authentic testimony by one who saw Ypres in its most devastated state and who took a remarkable part in the fighting in the last days of the war.
+I can now include his poem in my tours as an authentic testimony by one who saw Ypres in its most devastated state and who took a remarkable part in the fighting in the last days of the war.